prebitha/Predicting-Trades/Predict Trades/readme.md

 ![2021-06-30 (3)](https://user-images.githubusercontent.com/81169091/124027548-4dc57a80-d9f3-11eb-8165-92e88de9b9cf.png)

-Voila !!
+Eureka !!
 This works, So we can predict Number of Trades after the 6th month !!

 ## CONCLUSION